 To anyone who knows about demonology, this rule is ludicrous.
 Demons do hide and mask their presence under medical terms.
 Many of them do not manifest unless their rights to live in their hosts are challenged with the power of Christ.
 So how can a psychiatrist differentiate between mental illness and a demon of mental illness?

 Second, the idea that a crucifix or “holy water” scares demons is a jaded delusion reinforced into the minds of Catholics.
 There is no object invented by mankind that can scare demon spirits.
 “For the weapons of our warfare are not carnal but mighty through God” (2Cor.
 10:4).
 Since demons are non-physical beings, they can only be fought with spiritual weapons effective by divine power.

 Exorcism is not Biblical.
-It’s an occult ritual found in many ancient magical texts and later in Catholic ritual books.
-The only “exorcists” in the Bible who tried to use the name of Jesus in a magical way weren’t truly saved, and therefore had no spiritual authority.
+It’s actually an occult ritual found in many ancient magical texts which later made its way into Catholic ritual books.
+The only “exorcists” in the Bible who tried to use the name of Jesus in a magical way weren’t truly saved and therefore had no spiritual authority.
 They got beaten up by the demonized man (Acts 19:13-19).
 Rituals are of no spiritual value and do not expel demons.